 Original or certified copies of certificates must be seen to verify any professional qualifications where the school stipulates or an individual claims qualifications as part of the recruitment process and where they are taken into account in making the appointment.
+Checks are also undertaken by the People Team, via the Teachers Services online portal and a copy is stored in the employee Personnel file.

-Childcare disqualification - Early Years and relevant later years provision
+4.11 Childcare disqualification - Early Years and relevant later years provision

 The School may not employ staff to work in relevant settings or allow them to be directly concerned in their management, if they are disqualified under the Childcare (Disqualification) Regulations 2009.
-Further information is provided in the DfEd "Disqualification under the Childcare Act 2006" statutory guidance issued February 2015 but in summary;
+Further information is provided in the DfEd "Disqualification under the Childcare Act 2006" updated in August 2018, but in summary;